rommelsantor/Timeout/README.md

   * schedule `callback` to execute after `millisecs`
   * additional params will be passed to `callback` when it is executed
 * `Timeout.create(...)`
-  * identical to `set()` above, except will only create if timeout does not yet exist
+  * identical to `set()` above, except it will only set the timeout if the `key` does not yet exist
-  * if timeout already does exist, nothing is created and will return `false`
+  * returns false without creating timeout if timeout does already exist
 * `Timeout.exists(key)`
   * returns true if timeout exists for `key` and is not erased, whether or not it has executed
 * `Timeout.pending(key)`